-For decades Chomsky has been claiming that communication is not an important function of language.
+For decades Chomsky has been claiming that communication is not an important function of language because language is badly suited for this purpose.
 This highly controversial proposal plays a crucial role supporting the equally controversial suggestion that language evolution occurred basically overnight when one mutation 'slightly rewired the brain' and 'installed Merge'.
 Given its central importance, one would expect the proposal to be well defended.
-But it turns out to be a typical 'just so story' (JSS).
+But it turns out to be a 'just so story' (JSS).